1% for the Planet 标识

 Product Usage Information

-Matched Antibody Pairs include capture and detection antibodies to non-overlapping epitopes.
+Matched Antibody Pairs consist of capture and detection antibodies that bind to non-overlapping epitopes.
+For specific identification of the capture and detection antibodies in this pair, please refer to the data figure caption.
 Optimal dilutions/concentrations should be determined by the end user.

 Formulation